 What is a Heat Pump?

 Heat pumps work on the principle that moving something is generally easier than making it.
-They’ve been using that concept for years to cool homes by simply transferring heat from the inside to the outside and then reversing the process to heat them.
+They’ve used that concept for years to cool homes by simply transferring heat from the inside to the outside and then reversing the process to heat them.

 The Components of a Heat Pump